 Should I Keep My Volunteer Tomatoes?

 A volunteer plant of any type is a plant that grows somewhere you did not intentionally plant or seed it.
-These accidents happen because seeds drift through the wind, are carried by birds and feet, and because they often get mixed into compost that you then spread around the garden or yard.
+These accidents happen because seeds drift through the wind, are carried by birds and feet, and therefore, they often get mixed into compost that you then spread around the garden or yard.
 When you see a tomato plant sprout somewhere you didn’t plant it, you may be tempted to keep it and let it grow.

 There are some good reasons to do so, like harvesting more tomatoes later.
 Many gardeners report keeping their volunteer tomatoes, watching them thrive, and then getting an extra harvest.
 There is no guarantee that the volunteer will grow well or produce, but if the plant is in a convenient spot and doesn’t look diseased, it doesn’t hurt to give it some attention and let it grow.